 Forest therapy is an evidence-based therapeutic practice that guides participants into a forest environment through a series of connection invitations.
-It is also known as forest bathing or shinrin-yoku in Japanese.
+It is also known as forest bathing or Shinrin-yoku in Japanese.
 In Japan, it dates back thousands of years, as forests are revered in their culture.

 A session typically lasts 2.5 – 4 hours following the Standard Flow model.
-Participants experience “being in the moment”, self-discovery and technological disconnect (detox session).
+Participants experience “being in the moment”, self-discovery and a technological disconnect (detox session).
 Leave all devices in your vehicle!

 Typically, participants feel more relaxed and have greater clarity about their lives during and after a forest therapy session.
 You might be surprised with your heightened sensory capabilities.